 More reasons to avoid characters

-When a character does display traits of neurodiversity or a physical impairment, it is often the defining feature of that character.
+When a character does display traits of neurodiversity or physical impairment, it is often the defining feature of that character.

 For example, in the movie “We Can Be Heroes” (2020), the one juvenile superhero cast in a wheelchair is called, “Wheels”.
 His superpower is zooming around in his wheelchair.

-Showing children they should be proud of their assistive devices is one thing, making the it their defining feature is another.
+Showing children they should be proud of their assistive devices is one thing, making it their defining feature is another.